Gabriele Gottwald: Politics

 As part of the preparation for an attempted breakthrough into national politics at the General election scheduled for March 1983, the leaders of the new Green Party were keen to reach out beyond the conventional mainstream of party politics and established student (and other) protesters.
 It was in this context that Gottwald's name was included on the party's candidate list for North Rhine-Westphalia.
 In the event the Green Party did indeed break through the 5% threshold in the 1983 election which entitled them to seats in the Bundestag.
 The party polled strongly in North Rhine-Westphalia and Gottwald was one of the candidates elected.
 Still aged only 27, she was at the time the youngest Bundestag member.
 In the Bundestag she served as a member of the Committee for [international] economic co-operation and an alternating member of the Foreign Affairs Committee.

 On 4 May 1983 Gottwald joined up with Petra Kelly to make protest by holding up a banner in the Bundestag during a speech by Chancellor Kohl.
 Their banner, which was photographed by/for the press carried a message asserting that Kohl, as a supporter of US policy in Nicaragua, shared in responsibility for the killing in Nicaragua of the German doctor and aid worker Albrecht "Tonio" Pflaum a few days earlier.
 Gottwald resigned her parliamentary seat on 31 March 1985, reflecting the party's policy (known as "Abgeordnetenrotation", and subsequently abandoned) of sharing duties and responsibilities.
 Her seat as taken over by Marita Wagner.

 Later she resigned her party membership.
-Later still, in 2007, she joined a newly reconfigured party, "Die Linke" ("The Left"), which had become a party of the mainstream political left, having by now distanced itself, in the eyes of most supporters, from the less appealing aspects of its roots in the pre-1990 German Democratic Republic.
+Later still, in 2007, she joined a newly reconfigured party, The Left, which had become a party of the mainstream political left, having by now distanced itself, in the eyes of most supporters, from the less appealing aspects of its roots in the pre-1990 German Democratic Republic.
 Without herself returning to Bundestag membership, for ten years she worked with the party's Bundestag group on pensions policy and social policy more generally.